Sign up for 2026 before 31 December 2025 and enter either event for just £25! (regular prices are £32 / £30)

 A rolling start followed by a gentle (mainly!)
 10km climb to Netherfield.
 Down to Mountfield to the start of the Brightling Prime (18km).
 This climb up to Brightling is stunning, a narrow but very quiet road that winds its way up past Darwell Reservoir.
 Look out for Mad Jack’s great Pyramid as you pass Brightling Church.
 The Prime finishes at the crossroads near the observatory (28km).
 From the crossroads it’s a long fast descent followed by a short sharp shock to take you up to Burwash.
 Then it’s down again to another beautiful road along the Rother Valley towards Mayfield where the routes diverge (41km).
 From here there’s a short descent to cross the Rother followed by a 3km climb to the feed station at Broad Oak (46km).
 Then along the ridge to Heathfield before a fast descent to Horam where the routes re-combine for the run in to the finish through Vines Cross and Cowbeech.

-The organiser has decided on a minimum age limit of 16 years for the Epic and Challenge Routes, and 12 for the Family Route.
-All riders under 18 year of age on the Epic and Challenge Routes must be accompanied by an adult at all times and the British Cycling Parental Consent form must be completed and handed to the registration team on the day.
+The organiser has decided on a minimum age limit of 16 years for both routes.
+All riders under 18 years of age must be accompanied by an adult at all times and the British Cycling Parental Consent form must be completed and handed to the registration team on the day.

 PREVIOUS RESULTS